Japandi Dining Table Oak - Warm Solid Wood in Japandi Style

 Bases for Japandi Oak

 - Slanted slender oak legs: the most Japandi execution.
-Four slender, slightly splayed legs reminiscent of Danish furniture from the 1950s.
+Four slender, slightly flared legs reminiscent of Danish furniture from the 1 '50s.

-- Central wooden beam: a central beam connecting the top to two wide legs — warm, solid, wabi-sabi.
+- Central wooden beam: a central beam connecting the top with two wide legs — warm, solid, wabi-sabi.

 - Matte black slender steel frame: modern Japandi — the warmth of the oak contrasts with the cool precision of the steel.